pixijs/filters/filters/emboss/README.md

 # EmbossFilter

-PixiJS v4 filter to render DisplayObject as ASCII text.
+PixiJS v4 filter to apply an emboss effect.

 ## Installation